dylan-eustice/context-aware-rag/docs/source/guides/aiq/aiq_function.md

 limitations under the License.
 -->

-# AIQ Function/Tool
+# Using vss_ctx_rag AIQ plugin as a function/tool

-The Context Aware RAG AIQ plugin can also be used as a function/tool in custom AIQ workflows.
+The vss_ctx_rag AIQ plugin can also be used as a function/tool in custom AIQ workflows.

-In ./src/vss_ctx_rag/aiq_config/function/ there are two example config files for using Context Aware RAG as a function/tool for ingestion and retrieval.
+In ./src/vss_ctx_rag/aiq_config/function/ there are two example config files for using vss_ctx_rag as a function/tool for ingestion and retrieval.

 ## Retrieval Function

-This is an example of the config file for using Context Aware RAG as a function/tool for retrieval:
+This is an example of the config file for using vss_ctx_rag as a function/tool for retrieval:

 ``` yaml